Ben Wilson (basketball): Aftermath

 At Simeon, the basketball team remained sequestered in the teachers' lounge for the rest of the day.
 Wilson's teammate Teri Sampson recalls that throughout the night, the reports progressively worsened, going from Wilson possibly recovering in time for the state playoffs, to perhaps missing a year of play, to possibly never playing again, to fighting for his life.

 Wilson's brother Curtis Glenn recounted in the ESPN documentary seeing his brother being wheeled by him in the hospital and noticing his feet were unnaturally pale.
 Upon examination it was discovered that Wilson's aorta was damaged by the second shot and there was no blood reaching his lower extremities.
 Despite doctors repeatedly telling her they could save her son, Mary Wilson's professional experience as a nurse told her that even if they were able to repair the damage, Ben would likely be in a persistent vegetative state afterward due to the massive blood he had already lost.
 Early the next morning, Mary Wilson asked that her son be taken off of life support, and Ben Wilson died shortly thereafter.
 He was buried at Oak Woods Cemetery.

 Soon after the shooting, Erica Murphy returned to her home to find Billy Moore sitting in her living room watching television.
 It was through this that he discovered who he had shot.
 Moore remained there until the police began pounding on Murphy's door looking for him later that evening.
 Dixon's arrest followed, with the charges upgraded to murder once word of Wilson's death reached the police.
 Police presented both suspects with a case theory that after Moore's conflict with Wilson, Dixon tried to pick Wilson's pockets, and then urged Moore to shoot Wilson.
 Both young men signed confessions to that effect that were later recanted.
-Despite being underage at the time, the Cook County State’s Attorney's office elected to try both men as adults.
+Due to the senseless violence, the Cook County State’s Attorney's office elected to try both Dixon and Moore as adults.